kabirshhaikh/Leetcode/README.md

 -> Buildings with an ocean view - leetcode medium problem -> Count number with unique digits 2 - leetcode easy problem -> Day of the week - leetcode easy problem
+-> Length of longest subarray with at most K frequency - leetcode medium problem